ZhengWang01/WineBot/README.md

 ## Overview of the Project

-In this project, I trained Latent Sentiment Analysis models that takes the processed inputs from customer input, and give corresponding recommendation based on what the customer need.
+In this project, I utilized the Rasa open source chatbot.
+I trained Latent Sentiment Analysis models that takes the preprocessed customer query, and give corresponding recommendation based on what the customer need.

 The deliverable of the project is a Web App that allows user to tell the chatbot what they need, and get the recommendation on which wine they should buy.